missinglinkelectronics/dpdk-stable/doc/guides/linux_gsg/sys_reqs.rst

 Running DPDK Applications
 -------------------------

-To run an DPDK application, some customization may be required on the target machine.
+To run a DPDK application, some customization may be required on the target machine.

 System Software
 ~~~~~~~~~~~~~~~